ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/Engine-partner-onboarding-steps.md

 To get started, you'll provide our team with:

-1. **An Ethereum wallet address** that you own and will use to manage your Art Blocks Engine smart contracts.
+- **An Ethereum Goerli testnet wallet address** (that you currently own and control) you'll use to manage your Art Blocks Engine smart contracts.
-2. **The name you’ll use for tokens** from your contract (e.g., for Art Blocks, it is "Art Blocks")
+- The **name** you’ll use for tokens from your contract (e.g., for Art Blocks, it is "Art Blocks")
-3. **The ticker symbol you’ll use for tokens** from your contract (e.g., for Art Blocks, it is "BLOCKS")
+- The **ticker symbol** you’ll use for tokens from your contract (e.g., for Art Blocks, it is "BLOCKS")
+- **Type of deployment**: Only on-chain Engine or Flex Engine
-4. **Mint mechanic** you'd like to use for the first drop.
-Fixed-price ETH, fixed-price custom ERC20 token, **linear** automated descending (Dutch) auction, **exponential** automated descending (Dutch) auction, or an allowlist minter.
+- **Mint mechanic** you'd like to use for the first drop: Fixed-price ETH (standard) or an exponential automated descending Dutch auction (some added complexity)

 Note: We cannot deploy your contract until you provide the above information. **The name and symbol tied to your contract cannot change once it’s set.**_